nextblock-ai/nextblock-ai.github.io/README.md

 <hr/>

 Puck is an experimental open-source application enhancing the capabilities of the GPT-4 language model.
-This infastructure provides an interface to interact with files on your system and automate them to leverage and extend GPT's capabilities.
+This infastructure provides an interface to interact with files on your system and automate them to leverage and extend GPT's capabilities and allow AI agents to work as a team and manage each other's interactions.
 As one of the first examples of GPT-4 file interface, Puck pushes the boundaries of what is possible with AI.

 ## 🚀 Features